odud-by/uae-fdi-resilience-analysis/README.md

 - The adjustment is more pronounced in 2026, where outcomes range from USD 59.7 bn under an anchor-heavy specification (w = 0.3) to USD 47.3 bn under an ARDL-heavy specification (w = 0.6).
 - This dispersion captures the balance between recent structural momentum (captured by the anchor) and historical normalization dynamics (captured by the ARDL model).

 Across the examined weights, the central pattern does not change: 2025 remains elevated, and 2026 reflects a partial moderation whose magnitude depends on the balance between historical dynamics and recent momentum.
-The overall outlook remains stable across reasonable blending weights.

 ---